 Echeveria agavoides 'Red Edge'

 Echeveria agavoides 'Red Edge', also known as Echeveria agavoides 'Lipstick', is an attractive succulent that usually has a solitary rosette even when old.
-The leaves are up to 3.2 inches (8 cm) long and up to 12 inches (30 cm) wide.
-The leaves are apple-green with vivid red-pink edges and a terminal spine reminiscent of an Agave (hence the name).
+The leaves are up to 3.2 inches (8 cm) long and up to 1.2 inches (3 cm) wide, apple-green with vivid red-pink edges and a terminal spine.
 The inflorescences in summer appear on slender, single-sided cymes up to 20 inches (50 cm) long.
 The flowers are pinkish-red with petals tipped with dark yellow.
 The decisive feature of this cultivar is not primarily the red leaf margin near apex but the 4- to 5-branched inflorescence.

 How to Grow and Care